davebenson/doom4-walkthrough/README.md

 ## Mission 4:  Fight: Icy Gore Nest #3
 There are 3 entrances to this area:
 * Lower Entrance: from Gore Nest 2 (the Union Aerospace tank), go down a dirt path to where it becomes a catwalk instead, to the end at a active motion-sensing door.
-* Mid-Lower Entrance: ... [on opposite side of building]
+* Mid-Lower Entrance: This is probably the "main entrance".
+From the blue force field, go on the path on its left side to a building labelled in large letters "COOLING TOWER".
-* Upper Entrance: ... [above Auto-Map area]
+* Upper Entrance: Access from the long curved exterior walkway with Elite Guard #2.

 It matters little.